dbrusic/TidyDataProject/ReadMe.md

 **Step 3: Reading `tidydata` into R**

 * `run_analysis.R` writes `tidydata` to a text file called `tidydata.txt`.
 It is saved in the working directory that `run_analysis.R` is sourced in.
-* Set your working directory to the directory in which `tidydata.txt` is saved and use `read.table("tidydata.txt")` to read the table into R.
+* Set your working directory to the directory in which `tidydata.txt` is saved and use `read.table("tidydata.txt", header = TRUE)` to read the table into R.

 ---
 `tidydata` is tidy because each variable forms a column, each observation forms a row, and the table is made up of only one type of observational unit (smartphone signals measuring the subjects position in space while that subject is performing a certain activity).